Skip to content

 Key Difference: Fat Content

-One of the biggest differences between waffle batter and pancake batter is that waffles have extra fat content.
+One of the biggest differences between waffle batter and pancake batter is that waffles have an extra fat content (which one could argue makes it a richer batter, but you don’t eat it straight so you wouldn’t notice).
 The addition of oil in the waffle batter helps contribute to the crisp exterior we all know and love.

 The general rule of thumb is 2 Tablespoons of oil for each cup of waffle batter, however, this can vary by recipe.
 Since the oil helps provide a crispier exterior (compared what you’ll have with a pancake), a recipe developer may vary the amount they call for to create a different waffle experience for you.